Michelle Betos: Early life

+College career

 University of Georgia

 Betos attended the University of Georgia.
-She finished her college career with a total of 316 saves, ranking third all-time at Georgia and second in shutout count (26) and win totals (48).
+She finished her college career with a total of 316 saves, ranking third all-time at Georgia and second in shutouts (26) and wins (48).
 During her senior year, she started all 22 games, logging 1,929 minutes and earned eight shutouts and a goals-against average (GAA) of 1.12 per game.
 Her junior year, she appeared in all 23 games making 22 starts.
 She recorded seven shutouts and a 1.19 GAA, finishing the season with 117 saves.
 Betos was named SEC All-Tournament Team and SEC Defensive Player of the Week on October 21, 2008.
 In 2007, she started all 24 games, finishing with 18 wins, eight shutouts and a 0.79 GAA.
 She recorded a save percentage of .816, making 84 saves and allowing 19 goals.
 She was named the team's Defensive Most Valuable Player.
 During her freshman year, Betos appeared in 12 games in goal, making eight starts.
 She led Georgia in GAA (1.18), save percentage (.732), fewest goals allowed (11), wins (5), shutouts (3) and saves (30).
 She was named to the SEC All-Freshman Team the same year.

 Club career

-Atlanta Silverbacks
+Atlanta Silverbacks, 2009

 Betos played for the Atlanta Silverbacks of the W-League during the 2009 season.
 She was named W-League Goalkeeper of the Year after leading the Atlanta Silverbacks to the regular season Southeast Division title.
 She finished the season with a 9–1–1 record and the team finished 10–1–1.
 She ranked second in the league for her 0.188 goals-against average, nine wins and nine shutouts.

-New York Fury
+New York Fury, 2012

-Betos signed with the New York Fury in the Women's Premier Soccer League Elite for the 2012 season.
+Betos signed with the New York Fury in the Women's Premier Soccer League Elite for the 2012 season, where she was reunited with former youth coach Paul Riley.

-Apollon Limassol
+Apollon Limassol, 2012-2013

-Betos signed with Apollon Limassol in the UEFA Women's Champions League for the 2012–2013 season.
+Betos signed with Apollon Limassol for the 2012–2013 UEFA Women's Champions League campaign.
 She recorded five appearances for the team for a total of 450 minutes.

-Seattle Reign FC
+Seattle Reign FC, 2013

-Betos was selected by the Seattle Reign FC during the 2013 NWSL Supplemental Draft as their fifth pick (34th pick overall).
-She was the starting goalkeeper for seven of the club's matches during the beginning of the 2013 season before Hope Solo returned from wrist surgery recovery.
+Betos was selected by the Seattle Reign FC during the 2013 NWSL Supplemental Draft as their fifth pick and 34th pick overall.
+Intended to serve as a backup to Hope Solo, she was the starting goalkeeper for seven of the club's matches during the beginning of the 2013 season while Solo recovered from wrist surgery.
 Betos made 34 saves and registered a 2.0 goals against average.